Vivojay/mariana-music-player/README.md

 ## Known Issues
 - Seeking locally-playing song succeeds, but shows incorrect progress
+- Seeking is NOT supported for `.wav` files (only .mp3 files are fully supported for local play for now)
 - Rarely: "ConnectionResetError": ... kills the program

 ### Footnotes